aodn/rimrep-examples/README.md

 # rimrep-examples
 A repository to contain example notebooks and documentation for the RIMReP project

-## RLS - data from Reef Life Survey
+## USE CASE 01: RLS - data from Reef Life Survey

 The notebook responds to this request: